ilyakuchin/berlin-ubahn-trip-planner/README.md

 Try the app [here](https://berlin-ubahn-trip-planner.herokuapp.com/)

 ### Instructions
-* Click two stations to build a route
+* Select departure station and destination station with a click to build a route
 * Hold mouse button to move the map
 * Scroll to zoom the map